These beautiful lemon and raspberry cheesecake bars are both tart and sweet, perfect for garden parties or picnics, and so very easy to make!

-Preheat oven to 350.
-Greece a pyrex with butter and set aside.
+- Preheat oven to 350 F. Greese a pyrex with butter and set aside.

-Crush the Nilla Wafers into tiny crumbs - use a food processor or put cookies in a baggie and crush with a rolling pin or anything you have to pulverize them.
+- Crush Nilla Wafers into tiny crumbs - use a food processor or put cookies in a baggie and crush with a rolling pin or anything you have to pulverize them.

-Line a Pour crumb mixture evenly into a 15x10 pyrex, then press with a spatula to pat it tightly down.
+- Pour crumb mixture evenly into a 15x10 inch pyrex, then press with a spatula to pat it tightly down.
 Bake for 10 minutes, then set aside.

-Beat together your sugar and cream cheese, then add your eggs, milk, lemon juice and vanilla.
+- Beat together sugar and cream cheese, then add eggs, milk, lemon juice and vanilla.
 Mix till everything is perfectly smooth.
-Spread evenly over your cooked crust.
+Spread evenly over cooked crust.

 - Blend raspberries in a food processor or blender, then press through a mesh strainer into a bowl to remove any seeds or solids from your puree.
 Mix the raspberry liquid with 2 tbsp. of sugar.
 Once sugar is dissolved, dot the cheesecake mixture with little circles of raspberry, then use a toothpick to mix the puree in circles and squiggles until you have a lovely marble pattern.